 Why haven’t we found that rats and mice have rabies?
 The scientific community is currently unsure.
 One theory suggests that the reason this never happens is because the spread of rabies requires a bite, and these smaller rodents don’t usually survive a bite from a larger animal that would have the disease.
 But still, as many as 50,000 people suffer from rat bites in the United States alone.

 But just because these rodents haven’t been found to carry rabies, that doesn’t make them disease free.
 Rat-bite fever is a rare, but still occurring, disease.
 Many other diseases can be caused by coming into contact with rodent urine, feces or saliva.
 If you or your pet comes into contact with the bodily fluids of a rat or mouse, it is important to seek medical attention.
 If you can provide the offending animal, this can also be helpful.
+Contact a reputable Tulsa exterminator to get rid of them.

 RODENTS AND DISEASE